-The deadline for final packet submission to the College level is Monday, October 7, 2022 at 5 PM.
+The deadline for final packet submission to the College level is Friday, October 6, 2023, at 5 PM.
 Department votes should be conducted by mid-September in order to allow time for the chair's letter of transmittal to be written and final editing of the packet to be completed prior to the deadline.
 Except for the chair's letter, the tenure and promotion dossier must be complete at the time of the departmental review and vote.

-This year the college T & P Guidelines have been reorganized to provide separate instructions for the handling of applications for tenure and/or promotion according to whether the faculty member has a tenure-track or non-tenure-track position.
+The college T & P Guidelines provides separate instructions for the handling of applications for tenure and/or promotion according to whether the faculty member has a tenure-track or non-tenure-track position.